hackerbeats/SimpleTicket-Style-Guide/README.md

 My first step was to create the SimpleTicket logo.
 I decided to utilize <a href="https://openai.com/dall-e-2/">DALL•E 2<a> to assist with this effort.

-On my fifth prompt to DALL•E, I landed on some good results and found my logo mark of choice: a distraught-looking helpdesk agent.
+On my fifth prompt to DALL•E, I landed on some good results and found my logo mark of choice: a somewhat distraught-looking helpdesk agent.

 ![SimpleTicket logo prompt screenshot highlighted](https://user-images.githubusercontent.com/122168069/212476511-9ab2d27f-b8e1-45e2-8bd3-f2e80b450030.png)